mrcook/SkoolkitZ80/README.md

 ### Roadmap

 - ~Better colours!
 The current ones are just a first-pass to get something working, but they're a bit harsh in places.~
+- ~Support for HEX address values throughout.~
+- ~Support more Skoolkit block types.~
+- ~Support more Skoolkit ASM directives.~
+- Theme: add a _light theme_, or support any currently installed theme.
 - Better Z80 syntax highlighting - currently only handle the simpler opcode's.
-- ~Support for HEX address values throughout.~
 - Support Skoolkit loops.
-- Support more Skoolkit block types.
-- Support more Skoolkit ASM directives.
 - Support Skoolkit macros.
 - Syntax highlighting for Skoolkit CTL files?
 - Highlight comment start/end {...} tags?